KanchanaWijesooriya/Movie-Ticket-Rservation-System---MERN/README.md

 The system also includes an admin control panel for managing movie schedules and other administrative tasks.
 While not all features are fully functional, the project provides a clear understanding of its intended capabilities.
 The development process followed agile methodology, and the project includes both frontend and backend APIs.

-Contact and Login Pages are not route.
-But Users' choice they can Rout them on their own choice.

 To Run the Program :  [Read Me.pdf](https://github.com/user-attachments/files/16961245/Read.Me.pdf)